NoahJGersh/Wormhole/README.md

 Currently in its first iteration.
 Next iteration should fix some generational issues and add shading.
 Auto-orbit is implemented for the time being.

+### Known Issues

+Generated tunnel has rogue vertex in final ring.

 ## Planned Features

 ### Tunnel Generation